jedateach/createjs-free-transform-tool/README.md

    top.addChild(selectTool);
    ```

-3. to select any object for example when the user click on that object
+3. to select an when the user clicks it

    ```js
    object.on("click", function(evt) {